Laravel apps on AWS using Idealstack

-Idealstack installs a custom session handler that saves sessions into a DynamoDB table.
+Idealstack installs a custom session handler that transparently saves sessions into a DynamoDB table (you can read a bit more about this solution here).
 This allows for load balancing across multiple different instances/containers.

 To use native sessions in idealstack you can use https://github.com/talandis/laravel-native-session-driver

 Any of Laravel's mail drivers should work with Idealstack, but provided you enable it in the hosting plan, Idealstack will configure SES to send email.
 To use this you don't need to use the SES driver in laravel, you can use the 'sendmail' driver and avoid having to deal with any configuration.